acbsp/bonafide.guru/en/contents.rst

 the Supreme Personality of Godhead.
 And when He left for America nobody could even imagine that |SP| will be a success, since many of his Godbrothers already went to America before, for the preaching purpose, and returned empty-handed.
-While being in America Srila Prabhupada repeatedly asked His co-brothers including Narayana Maharaja to come to America and help him in preaching.
+While being in America |SP|
+repeatedly asked His co-brothers including Narayana Maharaja to come to America and help him in preaching.
 Envy, which lived in their hearts, and unbelief in success kept them from answering this transcendental request.
 Hostile to him they could not allow and did not